rtgarden/minecraftacademy/farming/farms.md

 Types of farming systems :
 ====================================================

-these can all be created indoors with lots of light to use them without
+these can all be created indoors with lots of light so you can use them without

 having to worry about mobs.
 Torches and jack o lanterns provide light

-need adjacent water (and light level 9 or more)
+Need adjacent water (and light level 9 or more)
 -----------------------------------------------

 wheat, sugar cane, carots, potatoes, pumkin, melon